Law, J.D. & Political Science and Public Affairs, M.A. Dual Degree

 Students select a concentration within the M.A. program (American politics; international affairs; or public policy and administration) or design an alternative course of study compatible with their research areas of interest.
 At the same time, law students may pursue a concentration (health law; international and comparative law; employment law; or intellectual property law) that could complement and enhance their political science research.
 Law students can pursue experiential learning opportunities at judicial, public interest, criminal, corporate or health law field placements that provide tangible experience in putting legal and political concepts into practice.

 The dual degree is compatible with any concentration or topic in SLU's political science and public affairs master's program.
-A student interested in the role law plays in American society, for instance, might focus on courses on American political institutions and public law, while a student interested in international law might combine the J.D. with a concentration in international affairs.
+A student interested in the role law plays in American society, for instance, might focus on courses on American political institutions and public law.
+In contrast, a student interested in international law might combine the J.D. with a concentration in international affairs.